Targeting Australia’s Pharmaceutical-Grade Cannabis Market

 Steven Looi, BEcon, MBA — Director of Origination

 As a successful cannabis investor and Director of Origination at White Sheep Corp, Steven Looi brings an extensive industry network and product expertise to the Asterion team.
 His track record for creativity and innovation in disruptive industries is augmented with his experience in IT, urban agriculture and retail.
 Looi is also a serial entrepreneur and has created new companies in both Canada and China, ranging from soil-less food production, to pharmacy patient management systems and video game art sourcing.
 He is also a recipient of a Parliamentary Award for his experimental urban farm and UpStream Aquaponics.

-*Disclaimer: The profile provides information which was sourced and approved by Asterion in order to help investors learn more about the company.
-Asterion is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+This profile is sponsored by Asterion Cannabis Inc. This profile provides information which was sourced by the Investing News Network (INN) and approved by Asterion Cannabis Inc., in order to help investors learn more about the company.
+Asterion Cannabis Inc. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.